 Wire transfers can be done through an Israeli bank, an overseas bank, a private broker or a money changer.
-Upon receipt of the funds into your account, you will charged a fee of approximately 0.33% of the transaction.
+Upon receipt of the funds into your account, you will be charged a fee of approximately 0.33% of the transaction, depending on the bank or broker used.
 Some banks will allow you to arrange a flat fee for f/x wire receipts.

 Banks, Brokers and Money Changers